liuandy1207/Handbooks/PythonHandbook.md

 <hr>

 ### Parameters vs Arguments
-- Parameters: local variables listed inside the function definition
+- **Parameters**: local variables defined in a function signature
-- Arguments: values passed to a function during a call
+- **Arguments**: values passed to a function during a call

 <hr>

 ### Positional Arguments, Keyword Arguments, and Arbitrary Arguments
-- Positional Arguments: arguments passed to a function in the order of parameter definition, without explicitly naming the parameters
+- **Positional Arguments**: arguments passed to a function without explicitly naming the parameters (in the order of the function signature)
-  - Arbitrary Positional Arguments: when a function accepts any number of positional arguments, packed as a TUPLE
+  - **Arbitrary Positional Arguments**: when a function accepts any number of positional arguments, packed as a TUPLE

-- Keyword Arguments (kwargs): arguments passed to a function by explicitly naming the parameters
+- **Keyword Arguments (kwargs)**: arguments passed to a function by explicitly naming the parameters (order does NOT matter)
-  - Arbitrary Keyword Arguments: when a function accepts any number of keyword arguments, packed as a DICTIONARY
+  - **Arbitrary Keyword Arguments**: when a function accepts any number of keyword arguments, packed as a DICTIONARY

 ```Python
 # Call a function with keyword arguments?